S. N. Bose founded quantum statistics in 1924 when he discovered a new way to derive Planck’s radiation law.

 Bose’s great scientific discovery came about because of his dedication to teaching.
 He prepared diligently for the lectures he gave to his postgraduate students and hated it if he did not fully understand everything he taught.

 One problem he faced was Planck’s radiation formula.
-This formula had been Max Planck’s solution to the failure of classical physics to account for the range of electromagnetic radiation frequencies emitted by a hot body.
+This formula was Max Planck’s solution to the failure of classical physics to account for the range of electromagnetic radiation frequencies emitted by a hot body.

-Max Planck founded quantum theory in 1900 when he pointed out that if energy is quantized – in other words if energy only comes in lumps of certain fixed multiples – physics would start working again.
-Plank’s approach correctly predicted the radiation frequencies emitted by hot bodies.
+Max Planck founded quantum theory in 1900 when he pointed out that if energy is quantized – in other words if energy only comes in lumps of certain fixed multiples – physics, which was in serious trouble, would start working again – Plank’s approach correctly predicted the radiation frequencies emitted by hot bodies.